Tractor Driver Resume Examples

 - Excellent communication and customer service skills

-- Proven track record of safe and efficient transportation operations
+- Track record of safe and efficient transportation operations

 Emergency Response Tractor Driver